Isagog/API/README.md

 * `DQA`: Download the YAML file [here](https://github.com/Isagog/DQA) and put it under the root of this project as `isagog-dqa.yaml`

+* `Dialog Manager`: Download the YAML file [here](https://github.com/Isagog/DialogManager) and put it under the root of this project as `isagog-dm.yaml`

 ## Installation

 Install the Isagog API client running: